nytud/HunTag3/README.md

     - name of model file and lists
 - -c FILE, --config-file=FILE
     - read feature configuration from FILE

+Non-mandatory options:
+- -o OUTPUT, --output=OUTPUT
+	- output is written to OUTPUT file instead of STDOUT

 ## --toCRFsuite
 This option generates suitable input for CRFsuite from training and tagging data.
 Model name is required as the features and labels are translated to numbers and back.
 CRFsuite use its own bigram model.